Paradox of thrift: History

+Thus, Thrift may be the handmaid and nurse of Enterprise.
+But equally she may not.
+And, perhaps, even usually she is not.

 He stated the paradox of thrift in The General Theory, 1936:

 The theory is referred to as the "paradox of thrift" in Samuelson's influential Economics of 1948, which popularized the term.

 Paradox of thrift according to Balances Mechanics

 The paradox of thrift formally can be well described as a circuit paradox using the terms of Balances Mechanics developed by the German economist Wolfgang Stützel (German: Saldenmechanik): It is about saving by cut of expenses, which always leads to a revenue surplus of the individual, so to saving of money.
 But once the totality (in the meaning of every each) saves at expenses, the revenues of economy only decline.